AnnaProDev/Face-to-Face/README.md

 <h2>Features</h2>

-- Profile Management: Create and customize your profile by uploading a profile picture and adding information such as your name, profession, availability for work, skills, and status.
+- **Profile Management:**  Create and customize your profile by uploading a profile picture and adding information such as your name, profession, availability for work, skills, and status.
 Showcase your personality and professional skills to the community.

-- Status Updates: Share your thoughts, experiences, and ideas with others by posting updates on your profile.
+- **Status Updates:**  Share your thoughts, experiences, and ideas with others by posting updates on your profile.
 Let your friends know what's on your mind today and engage in discussions.

-- Messaging: Communicate and stay connected with your friends through the messaging feature.
+- **Messaging:**  Communicate and stay connected with your friends through the messaging feature.
 Send personal messages, share content, and have private conversations within the Face-to-Face network.

-- Log Out: Safely log out of your Face-to-Face account whenever you need to.
+- **Log Out:**  Safely log out of your Face-to-Face account whenever you need to.
 By logging out, you ensure the privacy and security of your profile and messages.
 After logging out, you won't be able to access your "Profile" and "Messages" pages until you log in again.

-- User Search: Discover and connect with other users on the platform by utilizing the "Find Users" page.
+- **User Search:**  Discover and connect with other users on the platform by utilizing the "Find Users" page.
 Explore different profiles, view information, and scroll through the social network to expand your network of friends and acquaintances.

 <h2>Check out the application</h2>
-Find the application runnning => https://www.facetoface.annakondr.su
+Find the application running => https://www.facetoface.annakondr.su

 <h2>Contributing</h2>
 Contributions to Face-to-Face are welcome!
 If you encounter any bugs, have suggestions for new features, or would like to contribute in any other way, please feel free to open an issue or submit a pull request.